 The billiard room is a showcase of memorable and historical photographs from the third Mount Everest expedition that met with an unfortunate end.
 Incidentally the expedition which was led by Irvine and Mallory started out from this very club in 1924.
 The two oxygen cylinders on display bear the silent witness to the tragic journey.

-Reception, Planters Club Darjeeling
+Billiard Room, Planters Club

 Walk along the wooden floor of the veranda and you will reach the reception counter, a glass cubicle where a lady sits during the day time.
 The check out time is 10am.

 Next to the reception area, there is an exclusive seating area 'Quarter Deck' for the members that has great views of Darjeeling's landscape.
 Here there is a World War I Gattling Cannon gifted to the club by Col. Younghusband before he left Darjeeling, leading the first British expedition to Tibet.